 For my team, and I’d advise yours, prioritising competence is vital.
 Sounds obvious, but too often we hire, keep and promote those who wow us with their confidence.
 No more.
 This may be a missed step as organisations look to make significant cuts, they may overlook this vital stage.
 Ideally, employers should go through a process of selecting people against objective seletion criteria.
 However, in the rush to make headway, it will be easy for many to forgo this step.
 This may be more likely if they know the chances of employees taking them to court will be minimal in a recession.

 It’s a hard time to feel confident about work, yet amazingly people do.
 In fact, a US poll at the end of April 2020 found over ¾ of people thought they’d be returning to work with their previous employer after stay-at-home orders were lifted.
-It’s an odd time to feel confident in light of the statistical, economic, not to mention medical realities facing employees and their families around the world.
+It’s an odd time to feel confident in light of the statistical, economic, not to mention the ongoing economic and medical realities facing employees and their families around the world.

 However, if anything speaks to the power of misplaced confidence, it’s this reality most people are ignoring.
 If you have to make tough choices, there’s never been a better time to forgo overoptimistic confidence in favour or competent evidence-based reality.